 Severance Pay

-- Severance typically equals one month’s salary for each year of service, up to a maximum of 11 months’ salary.
+In Chile, employees with indefinite-term contracts are entitled to severance pay if terminated without just cause.
+Severance typically amounts to one month’s salary for each year of service, with a maximum of 11 months’ salary.

 Additional Benefits